DIGOARTHUR/github-automated-repos/README.md

 <br>

-- `topics`: array that brings information about the icons in [Project Icons](https://github-automated-repos.vercel.app/documentation/projectIcons) and [Stack Icons](https://github-automated-repos.vercel.app/documentation/stackIcons).
-Used in both ProjectIcon, StackLabels e StackIcon components.
+- `topics`: array that brings information about the icons in [Stack Icons](https://github-automated-repos.vercel.app/documentation/stackIcons).
+Used in both StackLabels e StackIcon components.
 It is in this field that is passed the key configured in the hook.
 Refers to the field About / Topics of your GitHub.